Impulse & Momentum

 investigative

-1. Which requires the bigger punch: stopping the fastest pitched baseball completely or returning the fastest served tennis ball in the opposite direction with the same speed.
+1. Which requires the bigger impulse: stopping the fastest pitched baseball completely or returning the fastest served tennis ball in the opposite direction with the same speed.
 To answer this question, complete a table like the one below.
 Provide the source of your info as well as its value.
-Use whatever units you find for mass and speed, but please report the impulses in Ns.
+Use whatever units you find for mass and speed, but please report the impulse in newton seconds.

 Antarctic